Low-cost Quadrature Optical Interferometer: Experimental setup

 \subsection{Optical mounts and components}

-When performing optical experiments, conventional optical mounts are made of metal, with each component (excluding mirrors) costing about \$20-75.
+When performing optical experiments, conventional optical mounts are made of metal, with each component (excluding mirrors) costing between \$20-150.
 One of the simplifications that we made to our own interferometer was to make 3D printed optical mounts from polylactic acid (PLA) plastic filament as illustrated in Fig.~\ref{opticalmounts}.
-The mirror mounts were printed to position the optics at fixed 45\textdegree \space angles with respect to the mirror mount bases for ease of alignment.
+The mirror mounts were printed to position the optics at fixed 45$^{\circ}$ angles with respect to the mirror-mount bases for ease of alignment.
 The azimuthal rotating mount was printed to be freely adjustable and allowed a linear polarizer to be rotated in place to clean up the laser pointer's initial polarization and direct it to vertical orientation.
-Each of these mounts costs around 10 cents to make.
-We have included links to the .obj files for all 3D printed optical components in a Github link at the end of the paper.
+Each of these mounts costs around \$0.10 to make.
+We have included links to the OBJ files for all 3D printed optical components in a Github link at the end of the paper.

 Mounts were secured to optical elements and the aluminum base plate using a combination of hot glue and 5-minute epoxy.
 Although we found 3D-printed parts to be sufficient for fixed-mount components of the system, a pair of kinematic mirror mounts are still required in order to align the two interferometer arms.
 We used Thorlabs KM100 kinematic mirror mounts to achieve this.